delight-dev/delight-dev.github.io/Api/Views/ViewSwitcher.md

 ## Description

-Provides logic for switching between views.
+Provides logic for switching between mutliple child views and displaying one at a time.
+By default the views are loaded when they are displayed, behavior can be changed through the SwitchMode property.

 ## Dependency Properties